sarveshveer12345-maker/marketing-finance-performance-analysis/README.md

 - Focus on promoting high-profit products like E-books and SAP courses.
 - Expand marketing efforts in high-performing cities such as Hubli and Pune.
 - Maintain strong profit margins by carefully managing discount strategies.
-- Encourage digital payment methods to improve transaction efficiency.
+- Optimize checkout experience around dominant payment methods (UPI and card) to reduce friction and improve conversion rates.

 ---